 These social entrepreneurs have since planted over 60 groups in local communities and several online groups for those without a local group.

-Survey data collected are identifying the key elements that make these groups so effective in helping people cope with their voices and create full, meaningful lives.
+Survey data are identifying the key elements that make these groups so effective in helping people cope with their voices and create full, meaningful lives.

 The Time is Now

-Since the outbreak of COVID-19, the training team at Western Mass Recovery Learning Community and Pacific Rim Hearing Voices have created new online groups and assisted the national network of facilitators to transition their community groups to Zoom, reaching thousands of voice hearers in this critical time of need with the support of Open Excellence donors.
+Since the outbreak of COVID-19, the training team at Wildflower Alliance has created new online groups and assisted the national network of facilitators to transition their community groups to Zoom, reaching thousands of voice hearers in this critical time of need with the support of Open Excellence donors.